willsowerbutts/ersatz80/README.md

 You'll need an Arduino Mega2560 board (about $10 on eBay) and a CMOS Z80 (eg Z84C0020).
 Note that NMOS Z80s will not work as they are not fully static.

 Connect a bit of prototyping board to the 36-pin "DIGITAL" connector on the Mega2560 board.
-Then wire up a 40-pin socket for the Z80 as follows:
+Then wire up a 40-pin socket for the Z80.
+Start by placing a 0.1uF ceramic capacitor across pins 11 (+5V) and 29 (GND) to decouple the power supply.
+Then connect a wire to each pin on the socket as follows:

 | Signal        | Z80 pin       | AVR Mega2560 |
 | ------------- | ------------- | ------------ |